lennart/eqlizr/README.md

+__Sorry, but this is old, unmaintained and hopefully obsolete soonish!__

 eqlizr
 ======
 makes hierarchies flat.
 A simple mochiweb-server storing blip.fm feeds (RSS and public API Endpoints) into couchdb.
 This does **not** download any music, it's _just_ a metadata store.

 Motivation
 ----------